clavecoder/clavecoder.github.io/herschend/index.md

 HTTP (the web).
 These application and transport layer protocols can be characterized as *Smart Endpoints/Dumb Pipes*.

-While in the past debates and large sums of money have been bandied about over the issue of how to best connect distributed systems, much of the industry has settled down to using REST for customer facing systems and combination of more specialized messaging systems internally.
+While in the past debates have raged and large sums of money have been consumed over the issue of how to best connect distributed systems, much of the industry has settled down to using REST for customer facing systems and combination of more specialized messaging systems internally.
 These include lightweight brokerless technologies such as ZeroMQ, and brokered messaging protocols.
 Major players include Kafka, RabbitMQ, and the Advanced Message Queuing Protocol (AMQP) compliant ActiveMQ.
-For device networks, i.e., Internet of Things (IoT), MQTT often used unless real-time operating system (RTOS) is required.
-For logging and monitoring communication, Kafka and StatsD are used along with a plethora of proprietary monitoring protocols and services.
+For device networks, i.e., Internet of Things (IoT), MQTT is often used unless a real-time operating system (RTOS) is required.
+For logging and monitoring communication, Kafka and StatsD are frequently used along with a plethora of proprietary monitoring protocols and services.

 As cloud based providers have exploded in size and number, the balance of power has shifted away from the gridiron software vendors to cloud software providers creating and sharing their own protocols and implementation.
 Most of the technologies just mentioned fall into this category.
-Since software development at scale has democratized with the advent of cloud hosting, software providers have looked for ways to increase software delivery velocity.
+Since software development at scale has been democratized with the advent of cloud hosting, software providers have looked for ways to increase software delivery velocity.

-To facilitate independent deployment of system capabilities, increasingly have turned away from the *smart pipes* approach which enforces a high degree of coupling between the components and especially with the central system.
+To facilitate independent deployment of system capabilities, enterprises have increasingly have turned away from the *smart pipes* approach which enforces a high degree of coupling between components and the central system.
 Instead, they have turned to a *smart endpoints* approach employing teams of developers delivering independent systems within the organization that interact over standard protocols, most especially REST, which can be considered the universal protocol.

 ### Distributed systems choices